View William Wilde's Obituary on HoustonChronicle.com and share memories

 1933-2019

-William Key Wilde was born on May 3, 1933, the second son of Louise Key and Henry Dayton Wilde.
+William Key Wilde born on May 3, 1933, passed away peacefully on Easter Sunday, April 21, 2019, the second son of Louise Key and Henry Dayton Wilde.
 Bill was a native Houstonian and he loved and served his community all his life.

 The practice of law was his calling and his partners at Bracewell were his closest associates for over fifty years.
 A graduate of the College of William and Mary in Virginia and the law school of The University of Texas at Austin, he served the legal community in Texas and across the country.
 Bill has been President of the Houston Bar Association, a Director of the State Bar of Texas, a Director of Texas Association of Defense Counsel, and a Fellow in the American College of Trial Lawyers.